 • Use Pinecone when vector search quality is central.

-• Use Perplexity for research and source checks.
+• Use NotebookLM and Perplexity for source-backed research checks.

 • Use Codex when evaluation requires repository changes.